 As a financial services company, our core business inherently involves a degree of risk and it is our responsibility to ensure that we have the appropriate risk management culture and controls to manage this risk for the benefit of our stockholders.
-The Company has reviewed its compensation practices and determined that its programs and policies are not reasonably likely to have an adverse material impact on risk-taking.
-Further, the Company s executive compensation program is designed to discourage inappropriate risk-taking in a number of ways.
+Our compensation practices are designed to encourage optimal performance and simultaneously manage risk-taking.
+Specifically, the Company s executive compensation program is designed to discourage inappropriate risk-taking in a number of ways.
 First, the structure of our compensation program provides a balance of fixed and variable compensation, cash and equity-based compensation, and annual and long-term compensation.
 This mix encourages a balance in focus between near-term objectives and the creation of shareholder value over the long-term.
 Next, the Company s annual incentive compensation program is based on the Company s performance against specific, pre-established Board approved strategic and operating goals and objectives and not on a targeted level of annual stock price appreciation.
 The Committee also has discretion to consider changes in the Company s strategic goals during the year when assessing performance against goals.
-In addition, determination of individual awards under the annual incentive plan is based on an evaluation of each executive s performance, both on an absolute and a relative basis, which takes into account performance against longer-term measures, such as asset growth and credit quality over time.
+The determination of individual awards under the annual incentive plan is based on an evaluation of each executive s performance, both on an absolute and a relative basis, cause.

+which takes into account performance against longer-term measures, such as asset growth and credit quality.

-In addition, the Company s stock ownership requirements closely align executives interests with those of stockholders over the long-term and further discourage those employees with greatest authority to act in a manner that would adversely impact the Company.
+Further, the Company s stock ownership requirements closely align executives interests with those of stockholders over the long-term and further discourage those employees with greatest authority to act in a manner that would adversely impact the Company.
 The Company has also adopted a policy on hedging under which executive officers are prohibited from hedging their economic exposures to the Company stock that they own.

 The Company has recognized the vital importance of conducting its business in accordance with the highest ethical standards and in full compliance with all applicable laws.
-To that end, in addition to our general Code of Conduct applicable to all employees, each named executive officer is subject to, and must annually certify compliance with, a Supplemental Code of Ethics that holds senior management to a standard that includes, among other things, the duty to provide fair, accurate and timely disclosure in reports that the Company files with the SEC or other public communications and the responsible use, and proper controls, of Company assets.
+To that end, in addition to our general Code of Conduct applicable to all employees, each named executive officer is subject to a Supplemental Code of Ethics that holds senior management to a standard that includes, among other things, the duty to provide fair, accurate and timely disclosure in reports that the Company files with the SEC or other public communications and the responsible use, and proper controls, of Company assets.
+All of our employees, including each named executive officer, must annually certify compliance with the codes of conduct applicable to them.
 A copy of both codes of conduct can be found on our website at www.newstarfin.com.